vgyanlabs/vidyut/README.md

 5. **Create a Pull Request**: Go to the repository on GitHub and create a PR for your branch to be reviewed and merged.

 By following these guidelines, we ensure a smooth workflow and maintain the integrity of the `main` branch.

----

-For any questions or further assistance, please contact your team lead or refer to the project documentation.